-The diagnosis of the sporotrichosis can be done by culturing the organisms from specimen such as pus, skin biopsy, CSF and synovial fluid.
-Periodic acid-Schiff, Gomori methenamine-silver or immunohistochemical staining methods are often used to visualize the organism.
+The diagnosis of sporotrichosis can be done by culturing the organisms from specimens such as pus, skin biopsies, cerebrospinal fluid (CSF), and synovial fluid.
+Periodic acid-Schiff, Gomori methenamine-silver or immunohistochemical staining methods are often used to visualize the organisms.

-The ratio of CSF to serum antibody against sporotrichosis suggests of meningeal involvement.
-Similarly, X-ray and CT scan of the chest point towards respiratory pathology; however, they do not provide a definitive diagnosis.
+The ratio of CSF to serum antibody against sporotrichosis suggests meningeal involvement.
+Similarly, X-ray and computerized tomography (CT) scan of the chest, point towards respiratory pathology; however, they do not provide a definitive diagnosis.

-- Medical approach includes antifungal treatmentfor all forms of sporotrichosis.
+- The medical approach includes antifungal treatment for all forms of sporotrichosis.

-- Itraconazoleper oral is most commonly used for a period of 3-6 months.
+- Itraconazole oral is most commonly used for a period of 3–6 months.

 Prevention and follow-up

-There is no vaccine for prevention of sporotrichosis.
-Sporotrichosis can be prevented with the use of gloves and long sleeves while doing outdoor activities such as gardening.
+There is no vaccine for the prevention of sporotrichosis.
+Sporotrichosis can be prevented with the use of gloves and long sleeves during outdoor activities such as gardening.
 Ideally, animals should also be handled while wearing gloves to avoid zoonotic transmission.
 Animals that have skin lesions can easily transmit the disease to humans.
-Last but not the least, patient education is required regarding the mode of transmission and the adverse effects of antifungal therapy.
+Last but not least, patient education is required regarding the mode of transmission and the adverse effects of antifungal therapy.